How to do a pre-ride check on your mountain bike Do this quick multi-step check before you hit the trails

 Step-by-step pre-ride mountain bike check

-Attach a pump and make sure your tire is inflated within the recommended pressure range, which is printed on the sidewall of your tire.
-Ideal tire pressure is a matter of personal preference and can depend on a variety of factors like where you’re riding and whether you’re running tubeless or not, but you should aim for the middle of the recommended PSI range and adjust from there.
+Attach a pump and make sure that your tyre is inflated within the recommended pressure range, which is printed on the side wall of your tyre.
+Ideal tyre pressure is a matter of personal preference and can depend on a variety of factors, such as where you’re riding and whether you’re running tubeless or not, but you should aim for the middle of the recommended PSI range and adjust from there.

-Pro tip: If you’re running a tubeless tire setup, we recommend adding fresh tubeless sealant every 6 months.
+Pro tip: If you’re running a tubeless tyre set-up, we recommend adding fresh tubeless sealant every six months.

-Move up the seatpost to the saddle and twist your saddle from side-to-side.
-Make sure the seat post clamp is tight and holding the saddle and seatpost securely in place.
+Move up the seat post to the saddle and twist your saddle from side to side.
+Make sure that the seat post clamp is tight and holding the saddle and seat post securely in place.

 Test your dropper post to make sure it’s working by pushing the lever and pressing your saddle down with your hand.